libretro/docs/docs/guides/arcade-getting-started.md

 Theoretically, more recent version of the emulators should always be more accurate, which means the graphics, sound and gameplay of the games are more likely to be faithful to the original cabinet.
 In reality, for vintaged MAME cores, with fixes being backported to some vintages and not some others, the situation is not so predictable.

 #### Input lag
 Accuracy improvements can add or remove frames of input lag.
 It is believed that **FinalBurn Neo** and **MAME (current)** have the lowest input lag on average.
 Also note that **FinalBurn Neo** has virtually 0 frames of input lag since it has full support for the runahead and pre-emptive frames feature.
-Runahead is also partially available in multiple MAME cores (MAME-Current, MAME2003-Plus, ...), with second instance being recommended.
+MAME also partially supports those features, with runahead second instance being recommended.

 #### Performance
-Being more accurate usually means the emulation will be more taxing on your cpu, so older versions of emulators will usually perform better at the cost of accuracy and are worth trying if you have performance issues with more recent versions.
+Being more accurate usually means the emulation will be more taxing on your cpu, so older versions of emulators will usually perform better at the cost of accuracy, and are worth trying if you have performance issues with more recent versions.
 Accuracy is not the only reason for performance regression though, the emulator framework has an impact too, this is especially noticeable on MAME which had its framework constantly updated over the years.

 #### Supported games
 Arcade emulators keep adding support for new machines over the years, so the more recent versions support more games.
 This is a double-edged sword as far as performance is concerned, because it can require updates to already emulated components, to add previously unemulated/unnecessary feature of the component, which might impact its emulation performance even for the machines that didn't need this feature.